 Rock is gneiss, but it's far from nice.
 In fact, I recall Hard Mox having the appearance of a giant heap of slag from a smelter.
 The jointing and slope of the rock doesn't make it look appealing for rock climbing and it really isn't.
 Moreover the rock isn't exactly solid (though some parts of it are).
 The gullies are strewn with rubble and in some ways present the most dangerous part of the climbing (at least for Hard Mox).

-If you climb the Mox Peaks, the registered contained thereon will be a who's who of Top 100 enthusiasts, as it seems those folks are "generally" the only ones that bother with these peaks, despite their spectacular position and the technicalities involved in surmounting their summits.
+If you climb the Mox Peaks, the register contained thereon will be a who's who of Top 100 enthusiasts, as it seems those folks are "generally" the only ones that bother with these peaks, despite their spectacular position and the technicalities involved in surmounting their summits.
 Many of my non-Top 100 climbing friends don't seem interested in climbing them.

 Fred & Helmy Beckey made the first ascents of both spires in June 1941.
 They climbed the NW peak first then the SE peak the next day.